AmroShohoud/addressbook-level2/doc/DeveloperGuide.md

 * Problem: Test fails during the very first time.<br>
   Solution: The output of the very first test run could be slightly different because the program creates a new storage file.
 Tests should pass from the 2nd run onwards.

+### User stories
+As a professor, I can create groups of people, so that I can group students from each class together.
+As a student, I can modify the tags of People in my address book.